mtslzr/cod-api-go/README.md

 data, err := client.GetLeaderboard("SCOPE", NUMPLAYERS)
 ```

-_SCOPE is which leaderboard you'd like to return (kills, deaths, ekia, wins, losses, gamesplayed, timeplayed).
-NUMPLAYERS is the number of players between 1 and 100._
+_SCOPE is which leaderboard you'd like to return (kills, deaths, ekia, wins, losses, gamesplayed, timeplayed)._
+_NUMPLAYERS is the number of players between 1 and 100._

 ## To Do

 * Add Unit Tests for each endpoint.
 * Add validation for variables being passed to API struct and each endpoint.
+* Either adjust API variables or allow game/platform/username to be passed in other calls.

 ## Credits